vwcamper77/set-the-date/README.md

 - Collect votes: Best / Maybe / No
 - View results and suggested best date
 - Automatic email reminders and notifications
+- Close-voting flow that redirects organisers to lock in the final date

 ---